megabyte-labs/install.doctor-docs/docs/main/contributing/feature-requests.md

 ## Feature Requests on GitHub

-As with all the projects in the [Megabyte Labs eco-system], you can create a feature request using an issue template specifically designed for formatting feature requests.
+As with all the projects in the [Megabyte Labs eco-system](https://gitlab.com/megabyte-labs), you can create a feature request using an issue template specifically designed for formatting feature requests.
 Just select the, "Feature Request," template when creating a GitHub issue.
 You can [open a feature request for Install Doctor on GitHub using this link](https://github.com/megabyte-labs/install.doctor/issues/new?assignees=&labels=question&template=FeatureRequest.yml).

 <video autoplay loop muted playsinline>
   <source src="/video/github-feature-request.mp4" type="video/mp4" />